Let’s continue our RTS game and implement a custom input manager for some shortcuts!

 Note: I also added a little prefix to my game parameters assets to order them properly in the game settings panel, because the order of the assets in the folder determines the order the sections appear on the left of the game settings panel.

-Notice that I am sending events with two parts (separated by the colon
+You can see that I am sending events with two parts (separated by the colon

 : sign): the main command (here: “Build”) and a sub-parameter to tell what particular building type to select (“house” or “tower”).